jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 into our waterbottles[^2] and leaving Joe's.

-Jenny again escaped on bike, choosing an impressively dangerous route back to Wen's apartment.
+Jenny again escaped on bike, choosing an impressively dangerous route back to Wendelene's apartment.
 This time, Mike chased after her.

 Daniel and I biked together, the other two girls following close behind, and we talked while passing the High Life waterbottle back and forth.
 I liked biking